sundasheng1985/SNHFaceFramework/README.md

 # SNHFaceFramework
-A short description of TencentCloudHuiyanSDKFace_framework.
+1A short description of TencentCloudHuiyanSDKFace_framework.